leomil72/LM80C/readme.md

 Actually, there is only one model of the computer: the **LM80C 64K Color Computer**.
 Originally, there was also the **LM80C Color Computer** but it has been considered as DEPRECATED and its developmente and/or supporto has been cheased.
 There were a couple of differences between the two: the former only had 32KB of SRAM and an interface to SD cards based on an Atmega328P as a mass storage (never developed, my fault), while the latter has 64KB of SRAM and a new mass storage interface based on Compat Flash cards, perfectly supported.

 ### Main features

-**LM80C Color Computer** (DEPRECATED)

-- CPU: Zilog Z80B@3.68 MHz
-- Memory:
-  - ROM: 32KB (with built-in firmware & BASIC)
-  - RAM: 32KB SRAM
-- Video:
-  - TMS9918A with 16KB of dedicated VRAM
-  - composite output
-  - 256x192 pixels, 15 colors, 32 sprites
-- Audio:
-  - Yamaha YM2149F (or GI AY-3-8910)
-  - 3 analog channels with tone&noise generation
-  - envelope control
-  - 2x8-bit I/O ports
-- I/O capabilities:
-  - Z80 PIO:
-    - parallel input/output periphery
-    - 2x8-bit ports
-    - 4 operatin modes
-  - Z80 SIO:
-    - serial input/output periphery
-    - 2 serial ports
-    - higly configurable
-    - software-adjustable baude rates
-  - Z80 CTC:
-    - timer/counter with 4 channels
-   - generate system ticks and baud rates
-- Keyboard:
-  - external keyboard with 64 keys (I used a Commodore 16 keyboard, that has 66 keys but only 64 unique keys due to double connections for SHIFT and SHIFT/LOCK)
-- More to come:
-  - support for SD memory cards

-*IMPORTANT NOTE*: due to the release of the LM80C 64K model, the development of the LM80C has been halted.
-At the moment, only software improvements for the LM80C BASIC are still developed and ported from the bigger brother.
-Since this downgrade to a minor model, the support for SD cards is not developed anymore.
-The PCB is basically still printable but please don't populate the SD interface portion with any of the components since none of them will be used.

   **LM80C 64K Color Computer**